peterhry/peterhrynkow.com/_posts/2019-01-01-testing-molecules.md

 ![Files]({{ site.baseurl }}/images/unit-tests.jpg)

-Firstly, testing these elements in isolation doesn’t guarantee that they will work as a system.
+Firstly, testing these elements in isolation doesn’t guarantee that they will work together as a system.
 For example, a unit test for an [async action creator](https://redux.js.org/recipes/writing-tests#async-action-creators) asserts that a particular action is dispatched but doesn’t ensure that a reducer is configured to handle it.
 Similarily, a unit test for a [reducer](https://redux.js.org/recipes/writing-tests#reducers) asserts that a new state is returned for a given action but doesn’t ensure that the component UI is updated to reflect the new state.

-Secondly, most of these tests require you to mock some other part of the system, meaning you lose confidence in the integration between what you’re testing and the dependency being mocked.
+Secondly, most of these tests require you to mock some other part of the system.
 For example, the redux docs recommend using [redux-mock-store](https://github.com/dmitry-zaets/redux-mock-store) to test async action creators.
-Why not use a real store?
+As a result, you lose confidence in the integration between what you’re testing and the dependency being mocked.

-This is an example of testing the _atoms_ in your application.
-Knowing that these chunks of code work in isolation is great, but if you want to be confident that they work as a system, you should be testing the _molecules_.
+This is an example of what I call testing the _atoms_ in your application.
+Knowing that these chunks of code work in isolation is great, but if you want to be confident that they work together, you should be testing _molecules_.

 ### Testing Molecules